 Sandra, a nonprofit manager from New Jersey, started to notice changes in her health in her mid-30s.
 It began with small things, like difficulty raising her arms while doing her hair or becoming easily fatigued when she went up the stairs.
 The pain and weakness then escalated resulting in limited joint mobility in her arms, hips, back and legs.

 For nearly 20 years Sandra experienced increasing pain.
 She visited doctor after doctor and thought she might have conditions such as arthritis, MS, Myasthenia Gravis, or Lyme disease.
-It wasn’t until two years ago in 2015, after turning 50 and going through multiple misdiagnoses that she went to see a neuromuscular neurologist for the pain and symptoms that had become severe.
+It wasn’t until two years ago in 2015, after turning 50 and going through multiple misdiagnoses, that she went to see a neuromuscular neurologist for the pain and symptoms that had become severe.

-Thinking he might know what Sandra was dealing with, the neuromuscular specialist referred her for genetic testing.
+Sandra’s neuromuscular specialist referred her for genetic testing.
 Using a type of testing called next generation sequencing, patients experiencing symptoms of muscular weakness in the “limb girdle” area, which includes the arms, legs and hips, and who don’t have a genetic diagnosis, like Sandra, can be screened for a number of genetic disorders simultaneously.